Academic Calendar 2024-2025

 Offering Faculty: Faculty of Arts and Science

-A study of Shakespeare's plays in relation to the social, intellectual, and political climate of the Elizabethan and Jacobean periods and with reference to theatrical production.
+A study of Shakespeare's plays in relation to the social, intellectual, and political climate of early modern England, and with reference to theatrical production.

 Offering Faculty: Faculty of Arts and Science